Daren Mk.5

 The Daren Mk.5 is the fifth sports prototype racing car built by Daren Cars (now Hydrautug).

 History

-John Green would attempt to restart the company in 1980, modifying an Osella PA5 for racing with a 305 cuin Chevrolet LB9 small-block from a California market Chevrolet Camaro IROC-Z. The car would be built for Group 6, and because the engine was from a production model, it would be allowed to be up to 5000 cc, which meant the LB9 would be destroked slightly, by 1 cc.
-The car would place 26th at its first race at Varano, and given its poor results, the project would not be continued for the next race.
+John Green would attempt to restart the company in 1980, modifying an Osella PA5 for racing with a 305 cuin Chevrolet LB9 small-block from a California market Chevrolet Camaro.
+The car would be built for Group 6, and because the engine was from a production model, it would be allowed to be up to 5000 cc, which meant the LB9 would be sleeved from its standard bore and stroke of 94.9 x 88.4 mm, to 95 x 88 mm, for a total displacement of 4990.12 cc.
+The car would place 26th at its first race in the 1980 Italian Championship Group 6 Varano race, and given its poor results, the project would not be continued for the next race.
 The reason for its failure was almost purely the fact that it was overweight and underpowered.
 The Osella PA8-BMW that would go on to win the event, would weigh at least 85 kg less than the Mk.5, whilst having at least 180 hp more than the Mk.5.